 Earlier this year, my friends and I visited a seafood taco truck in Los Angeles.
 This truck, Mariscos Jalisco, is especially famous for its fried crispy shrimp tacos smothered in homemade salsa.
 I never had a taco like this before and they were absolutely amazing.
 Inspired by my visit, I decided to make my own version at home.
 Are these shrimp tacos the same as Mariscos Jaliscos?
-No, but I promise you, they are also freaking delicious!
+No, but I promise you, they are also incredibly delicious!

 **Helpful tips and common mistakes